 Student Financial Assistance

-here are limited numbers of Office Assistant, Teaching Assistant/Grader, Tutor, and Library Assistant positions available to qualified graduate level students.
+Silicon Valley University does not participate in federal or state financial aid.
+A student deciding to enroll in an unaccredited institution is not eligible to federal aid financial programs.
+However, there are some available positions of on-campus jobs available every trimester.
+Office Assistant, Teaching Assistant/Grader, Tutor, and Library Assistant positions are available to qualified graduate level students.
 Selection will be based on academic achievements, course requirements, and prior experiences, as well as the school’s current budget availability during each trimester.